fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 ### Pre-loading content

 Installation stage is there to prepare the SW for its real job.
 In our case, we want to use it as a network proxy.
-This is the right time to preload our content and fill up the caches.
+This is the right time to pre-load our content and fill up the caches.
 It’s rather straightforward:

 ```javascript